maduranga20/Restaurant-website-/README.md

-# Restaurant-website-
+# Technologies
-The website  use to be as a template for restaurants.
+The technologies that I have been useing this project are HTML CSS